-LaSalle France Social DEI initiatives are led and coordinated via our European DEI Operating committee ("DEI OpCo").
-The DEI OpCo focuses on three pillars: community, wellbeing and DEI.
+LaSalle France Social, Wellbeing and Community initiatives are led and coordinated via our European Culture of Care Operating Committee ("CoC OpCo").
+The CoC OpCo focuses on three pillars: Community, Wellbeing and Employee Experience.

-The DEI OpCo is chaired by Beverley Kilbride, European COO and President of LaSalle France, and each pillar comprises of colleagues from the wider pan-European business.
-Together, they lead a diverse programme of activities to raise awareness in that area, drive employee engagement and help attract a more diverse workforce.
-LaSalle Europe also has specific DEI goals to drive more diversity balance, namely making positive progress toward a 50/50 gender split within LaSalle.
-In France, LaSalle SAS is signatory of the "Charte de parité" in favor of equality of male and female in the professional environment.
-With European partnerships such as Diversity Talk Real Estate, The Real Academy and Real Estate Balance, LaSalle Europe offers opportunities to employees to join industry-leading conversations and network.
+The CoC OpCo is chaired by Beverley Kilbride, European COO and President of LaSalle France, and each pillar comprises of colleagues from the wider pan-European business.
+Together, they lead a diverse program of activities to raise awareness in that area, drive employee experience and help attract a more diverse workforce.
+LaSalle France is (1) a signatory of the "Charte de parité" which ensures equality between males and females in the professional environment, and (2) a member with JLL France of the "Association Francais des Managers de la Diversité" ("AFMD") offering courses and seminars relevant to diversity in France in particular.
+With European partnerships such as "Diversity Talks Real Estate" an "The Real Academy and Real Estate Balance", LaSalle Europe offers opportunities to employees to join industry-leading conversations and networks.
 In addition, senior business leaders at LaSalle participate in the Mentoring Circle initiative, established to address the gender diversity gap at senior leadership level within the property industry.
-While there is still much more to be done, we are proud to have achieved a key milestone in our DEI journey.
+While there is still much more to be done, we are proud to have achieved a key milestone in our journey.
+LaSalle also offers several training opportunities on Sustainability and Rules of Conduct e.g. anti-discrimination via the Loi Hoguet qualification requirements.

-Key French initiatives promoting DEI in 2023 included a charity race event to support the association Les Emplaqués, who raise awareness of blood and platelet donations through the sport, and participation in the Paris Marathon, raising money to fight environmental change with the Climate Coalition.
-Colleagues also voluntarily attended a Climate Change - carbon workshop to explore the future and act together for the climate.
-The Company is also a member of Beetogreen, an initiative to encourage ecological transport via a mobility package to facilitate access to bicycles and ensure safety of bicycle usage.
+Key French initiatives in 2024 included a charity race event to support the Dauphine University Real Estate Students, and employee's participation in the Paris Marathon, raising money to fight environmental change with the Climate Coalition.
+The Firm is also a member of Beetogreen, an initiative to encourage ecological transport via a mobility package to facilitate access to bicycles and ensure safety of bicycle usage.

-After a successful first year in 2022, LaSalle France again partnered with Big City Bright Future (BCBF) and Voxpopuli in France as part of a pan-European internship programme, offering paid work experience, training, and development for young talent from diverse backgrounds supporting social mobility and better awareness of opportunities in the financial services industry.
+After successful first years in 2022 and 2023, LaSalle France again partnered with Big City Bright Future ("BCBF") and Voxpopuli in France as part of a pan-European internship programme, offering paid work experience, training, and development for young talent from diverse backgrounds supporting social mobility and better awareness of opportunities in the financial services industry.
 Continued support of BCBF participants continues beyond the internship and includes ongoing mentorship together with invitations for Higher Education establishments to come and hear about the industry.